 Currently, the work in our laboratory can be divided into three main research streams:

-Some current projects in the lab are looking at how BOLD signal variability in brain function can help characterize the brain's spatial architecture over time; temporal dynamics and anticorrelations in the brain; interactions between the DMN and other brain regions during interally-directed cognitive tasks; and neural activation of certain thought characteristics during states of active worry.
+Some current projects in the lab are looking at how BOLD signal variability in brain function can help characterize the brain's spatial architecture over time; temporal dynamics and anticorrelations in the brain; interactions between the default network and other brain regions during interally-directed cognitive tasks; and neural activation of certain thought characteristics during states of active worry.

 Our second line of work examines financial exploitation in healthy older adults.
 In doing so, we have 3 main goals: